Mining pool: Transaction fees

 Usually, the blocks in the cryptocurrency network contain transactions.
 Transaction fees are paid to the miner (mining pool).
 Different mining pools could share these fees between their miners or not.
 Pay-per-last-N-shares (PPLNS), Pay-Per-Share Plus (PPS+) or Full Pay-Per-Share (FPPS) are the most fair methods where the payouts from the pool include not only the block subsidy but also the transaction fees.

+Transparency and block auditing

+Open-source monitoring tools allow public analysis of mining pool behavior, including hashrate distribution, block composition, and whether pools include the highest-fee transactions available in the mempool.
+Block audit features compare expected block templates — generated using the same transaction selection algorithm as Bitcoin Core — against actual mined blocks.
+Discrepancies may indicate transaction prioritization, transaction censorship, or out-of-band fee arrangements such as transaction acceleration services.

 Multipool mining

 Multipools switch between different altcoins and constantly calculate which coin is at that moment the most profitable to mine.
 Two key factors are involved in the algorithm that calculates profitability, the block time, and the price on the exchanges.
 To avoid the need for many different wallets for all possible minable coins, multipools may automatically exchange the mined coin to a coin that is accepted in the mainstream (for example bitcoin).
 Using this method, because the most profitable coins are being mined and then sold for the intended coin, it is possible to receive more coins in the intended currency than by mining that currency alone.
 This method also increases demand on the intended coin, which has the side effect of increasing or stabilizing the value of the intended coin.

 Some companies that sell hash power may do so by aggregating the work of many small miners (for example, NiceHash), paying them proportionally by share like a pool would.
 Some such companies operate their own pools.
 These can be considered multipools, because they usually employ a similar method of work switching, although the work they assign is determined by customer demand rather than "raw" profitability.